mvaganov/CmdLineAsteroids/notes.md

 Read the script marked by the '### voice' heading as spoken dialog.
 Identify unecessary repetition, or ineffective prose.
 Provide alternative phrasing where appropriate.

 Do Not identify poor grammer, capitalization or punctuation mistakes.
-I am still looking for high-leverage changes to the script, not interested in English writing minutiae.
+I am still looking for high-leverage changes to the script.
+I am not interested in English writing minutiae.

 Read the code carefully.
 Please be specific if there are any parts of my code that could be considered bad C-sharp programming.
 I am interseted in C# writing minutiae.